JSRxLogan/react-to-do-list/README.md

 - Redux slices and global state management
 - Rendering to-do items via `.map()` into individual components
 - State-driven category switching (not using react-router)
+- LocalStorage to store last opened category and the tasks in that category
 - Utility-first styling with Tailwind
 - Deployed with GitHub Pages